ChernegaSergiy/chernegasergiy/README.md

 ## About Me

-**A developer passionate about efficient code**: I create solutions that solve real-world problems and simplify life.

-**My goal** is to make the digital world more convenient and accessible for everyone.

-I strive to combine creativity and technical expertise in my projects.
+I’m a developer who believes that even the simplest tools — like **CSS** — can change lives.

+You don’t have to be an expert to make a difference.
+I live by this every day, and through small, thoughtful steps, I try to make the digital world a better, more humane place — both for myself and for others.

+I focus on making technology clear, accessible, and genuinely useful.
+I create solutions that solve real-world problems, simplify workflows, and bring clarity where complexity once stood.
+For me, code is more than logic — it's a way to help, express, and create meaning.

+In my work, **creativity and structure go hand in hand**.
+Whether it's a single line of CSS or a full system architecture, I care deeply about every detail.
+And I try to inspire others to believe that they can shape the digital world too — starting with what they already know.

+> 💡 **“CSS will change the world.”**
+> Not just a motto — a belief I live by.
+It changed my life, and I believe it can change yours too.

 ---

-## Current Projects
+## 🚧 Current Projects

+- **Fyennyi Journal**
+  The first Ukrainian portal for Minecraft: Bedrock Edition reviews — focused on quality content, independent creators, and community voice.

-- **Cohere's Coral** is a Telegram assistant powered by AI with context-aware data storage using SQLite3.
+- **Cohere's Coral**
+  A Telegram assistant powered by AI and SQLite3, designed to understand context and assist with meaningful interactions.

-- **Machinima Bot** is a centralized chatbot for the Ukrainian machinima community.
+- **Machinima Bot**
+  A centralized chatbot built to support and connect the Ukrainian machinima creator community.
-- **Fyennyi Journal** is a Ukrainian portal for Minecraft: Bedrock Edition reviews with a focus on quality content.

 ---